Major Research Paper Option

 Requirements

-MRPs should be 50-60 pages in length and follow the formal guidelines outlined below.
+MRPs should be 50-60 pages in length, not including bibliography and notes, and follow the formal guidelines outlined below.
 Students may pursue any or all of interdisciplinary research, empirical research, and theoretical argumentation, and may also engage in creative projects (i.e. some students may want to create a film, web-based or print-based project that may be considered part of the MRP).

 Although the form and content of the MRP will vary between students, a typical MRP includes the following: